AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/conclusion.rst

 as possible, in what is otherwise a very hardware-specific endeavor.

-In the course introduction we mentioned a library of freely-available device drivers in Ada known as the Ada Driver Library (ADL).
+In the course, we mentioned a library of freely-available device drivers in Ada known as the Ada Driver Library (ADL).
 The ADL is a good resource for learning how Ada can be used to develop software for embedded systems using real-world devices and processors.
 Becoming